cxrala/flowpaint/README.md

 # Flowpaint
 A functional reactive live painting software.
+Inspiration taken from https://github.com/madjestic/Haskell-OpenGL-Tutorial/tree/master/MandelbrotYampa.

 For now, it is: